 The operator ToPrimitive takes a Value argument and an optional PreferredType argument.
-The operator ToPrimitive attempts to convert its value argument to a non-Object type.
-If an object is capable of converting to more than one primitive type, it may use the optional hint PreferredType to favor that type.
+The operator ToPrimitive converts its value argument to a non-Object type.
+If an object is capable of converting to more than one primitive type, it may use the optional hint PreferredType to favour that type.
 Conversion occurs according to the following table: